psalire/Distributed-Hash-Cracker/README.md

 ## About

 Divides and distributes a search space among clients to brute force crack hashes, multi-threaded on the CPU.

+NOTE: All CPU cores on your machines will be pushed to 100%.
+Please make sure that you have adequate CPU cooling when using!

 ## Dependencies